 You will find a wide variety of programs and opportunities to help you pay for your education at the Southern Miss School of Music.
 To explore these options, we recommend the following four steps.

 1. APPLY FOR ADMISSION to the Graduate School.
-The Graduate School publishes a list of departmental deadlines for admission to help prospective students in their planning.
+The Graduate School publishes a list of departmental deadlinesfor admission to help prospective students in their planning.
 Application materials must be complete by February 1 to receive priority consideration for and Assistantship in the School of Music for the Fall Semester.
 All graduate student applicants must take and submit scores for the GRE.

 2. AUDITION at the School of Music.
 Register for one of our audition days by clicking on the link at the top of the page.
 Inquire at the School of Music about assistantship opportunities that can help you pay for your education.
 Again, priority consideration will be given to applicants who complete this process by February 1.